Semi-Cosimplicial Hilbert Spaces with Isometric Coface Operators: The Graph of

-We may visualise $\Lambda_S$ by means of its skeleton \cite[Definition 4.1]{HazlewoodRaeburnSimsWebster2013}\footnote{More precisely, an obvious extension of the concept of the skeleton of a $k$-graph, or merely take the skeleton of each $\Lambda_k$} as in Figure \ref{F:Lambda_S}.
+We may also visualise $\Lambda_S$ by means of its skeleton \cite[Definition 4.1]{HazlewoodRaeburnSimsWebster2013} (or more precisely, an obvious extension of the concept of the skeleton of a $k$-graph) as in Figure \ref{F:Lambda_S}, where the edges are morphisms of minimal non-zero degree with each minimal non-zero degree assigned a colour.

 \begin{defn} We say that a vertex $v\in\Lambda_S^0$ is a root if $v\Lambda_S=\{v\}$.
 For each $\lambda\in\Lambda_S$ we say that the root of $\lambda$ is $\root{\lambda}:=[\card{\lambda}-1]$. \end{defn}